AMACB/ANother-Programming-Language/README.md

 "string" - pushes "string" to the stack (also sets target to this index) number - sets the target to the numberth index
-< - shift the stack over to the left by one (i.e. index 2 becomes 1, 1 becomes 0, 0 becomes length(stack)...)
+(less than) < - shift the stack over to the left by one (i.e. index 2 becomes 1, 1 becomes 0, 0 becomes length(stack)...)
-> - shift the stack over to the right by one (i.e. index length(stack) becomes 0, 0 becomes 1, 1 becomes 2...)
+(greater than) > - shift the stack over to the right by one (i.e. index length(stack) becomes 0, 0 becomes 1, 1 becomes 2...)
 x - pop the target off the stack r - reverse target u - upcase target